sjvie/Lingeling.jl/README.md

 - Checking whether literals are usable/reusable
 - Solving and dereferencing

-The API is documented in [Lingeling.jl](https://github.com/sjvie/Lingeling.jl/blob/9f7aa366814f36fa8319c48ad1946d73a9e3545a/src/Lingeling.jl).
+Have a look at the [documentation](https://sjvie.github.io/Lingeling.jl).
+> [!TIP]
-Some additional information may be found in the Lingeling [header file](https://github.com/arminbiere/lingeling/blob/89a167d0d2efe98d983c87b5b84175b40ea55842/lglib.h), as well as in the [PicoSAT](https://fmv.jku.at/picosat/) header file.
+> Some additional information may be found in the Lingeling [header file](https://github.com/arminbiere/lingeling/blob/89a167d0d2efe98d983c87b5b84175b40ea55842/lglib.h), as well as in the [PicoSAT](https://fmv.jku.at/picosat/) header file.

 <br>